Apostolique/Agar.io-bot/README.md

 To run the script, you need to install Greasemonkey / Tampermonkey in your browser.
 Then activate the script on the page http://agar.io/

+#Honorable mention
+There are other people working on bots, you can check the forks, as well as GamerLio's Github which uses genetic algorithms: https://github.com/leomwu/agario-bot

 #Beta Branch

 There is now a beta branch where you can test the stuff that I'm currently working on.
 It is therefore not nearly as good, but will eventually become better. https://github.com/Apostolique/Agar.io-bot/tree/beta